theupdateframework/python-tuf/tuf/interposition/README.md

-has exactly a single property mapping the transformation of a *source* path pattern S to a *target* path pattern T. Given a URL path U, `tuf.interposition` will attempt to match U against every pattern S in order of appearance in this list.
+has exactly a single property mapping the transformation of a *source* path pattern S to a *target* path pattern T. Given a URL path U, `tuf.interposition` will attempt to match U against every pattern S in order of appearance in this array.
 If a match is found, then the [groups](http://docs.python.org/2/library/re.html#match-objects) captured with S will be applied to the [format string](http://docs.python.org/2/library/string.html#string-formatting) T;
-otherwise, `tuf.interposition` will log a warning that it will not interpose for U.
+otherwise, or in case of an error, `tuf.interposition` will log a warning that it will not interpose for U.

 This brings us to the following important note. `target_paths` is optional: if you do not configure a network location with this parameter, interposition will